Rigidity of random stationary measures and applications to point processes

 \cite{GP17} start from the facts that for a twice differentiable function $ f\in \C_{c}^{b}(\mathbb{R}^{2})$, for some finite $ C,$

 Since $ \var(I_{\P}(f)) = \int_{ } | \hat f(u) | ^{2}\s(u)du$, this readily implies that in both cases $ \s_{}(0) = 0$ (hyperuniformity), hence by Theorem \ref{thm:main-krigid-iso} for $ \k = 0,$ $ \s_{}^{-1}$ has a $ 0$-pole in $ 0$ and both processes are number rigid.
-For $\P = \P_{GAF}$, it also implies that $ \int_{ }\|t\|^{2}\C(dt) = 0$, hence
+For $\P = \P_{\textrm{GAF}}$, it also implies that $ \int_{ }\|t\|^{2}\C(dt) = 0$, hence

 and $ \s_{}$ is isotropic.
-Using also Proposition \ref{prop:k-incomp-iso} it has a pole of order $ 1$ in $ 0$, hence $ \P_{GAF}$ is 1-rigid (also proved in \cite{GP17}).
+Using also Proposition \ref{prop:k-incomp-iso} it has a pole of order $ 1$ in $ 0$, hence $ \P_{\textrm{GAF}}$ is 1-rigid (also proved in \cite{GP17}).

-\end{example} Up to date, $ \P_{GAF}$ is to my knowledge the only stationary point process which is not a shifted lattice and for which it is rigourously proven that $ \s_{}(u) = o(\|u\|^{2})$, see the companion paper for toy models vanishing at arbitrary order.
-The process $ \P_{GIN}$ is an instance of the class of projector determinantal point processes, the general case is treated at Section \ref{sec:dpp}.
+\end{example} Up to date, $ \P_{\textrm{GAF}}$ and its ``toy model'' (\cite{ST1}) are to the author's knowledge the only ``disordered'' stationary point processes for which it is rigourously proven that $ \s_{}(u) = O(\|u\|^{4})$, finding higher order rigidity is a fascinating challenge.
+We give at Section \ref{sec:flower} examples for which $ \s(u) \sim c\|u\|^{2n}$ for $ n$ a prime number which are not maximally rigid, but is in spirit close to a lattice.
+The process $ \P_{\textrm{Gin}}$ is an instance of the class of determinantal point processes, the general case is treated at Section \ref{sec:dpp}.\\

-For $ k = 0$, i.e. for number rigidity, our sufficient condition is
+\item For $ k = 0$, i.e. for number rigidity, our sufficient condition is

-Let us explain why it allows to recover the sufficient condition of \cite{GL17} in dimensions $ d = 1,2$.
-In dimension 1, they prove that a (unit intensity) point process $ \P$ is number rigid if the truncated correlation measure $ \rho ^{(2)}_{tr}$ has a density $ \mathscr c = \F(s - 1)$ satisfying $ \int_{ } \mathscr c = -1$ (hyperuniformity) and
+Let us explain why it allows to recover the sufficient condition of \cite{GL-sufficient} in dimensions $ d = 1,2$.
+In dimension 1, they prove that a unit intensity point process $ \P$ is number rigid if the truncated correlation measure $ \rho ^{(2)}_{tr}$ has a density $ \mathscr c = \F(\s - 1)$ satisfying $ \int_{ } \mathscr c = -1$ (hyperuniformity) and